rclone/rclone/docs/content/commands/rclone_lsjson.md

 If --files-only is not specified directories in addition to the files will be returned.

+if --stat is set then a single JSON blob will be returned about the item pointed to.
+This will return an error if the item isn't found.
+However on bucket based backends (like s3, gcs, b2, azureblob etc) if the item isn't found it will return an empty directory as it isn't possible to tell empty directories from missing directories there.

 The Path field will only show folders below the remote path being listed.
 If "remote:path" contains the file "subfolder/file.txt", the Path for "file.txt" will be "subfolder/file.txt", not "remote:path/subfolder/file.txt".